-We often come across the term in organizations that People are our greatest asset, and if developed in the right manner, can be our defining competitive advantage.
+We often come across the term in organizations' talent management strategy that People are our greatest asset, and if developed in the right manner, can be our defining competitive advantage.
 However, this is not the case.

 Companies and organizations across all sizes, industries, and sectors invest a significant amount of time and resources to hire, motivate, train, retain, and eventually let-go employees.
 Glassdoor estimates an average company in the United States spends about $4,000 to hire a new employee, taking up to 52 days to fill a position.

 Once an employee joins your company, MIT Sloan suggests it takes them 8 to 26 weeks to achieve full productivity.
 Similarly, a recent study by Mellon Financial Corp. states that a company loses anywhere between 1% to 2.5% of their total revenue to bring a new hire up to speed.

 What follows next are various employee engagement and motivation schemes and programs ranging from motivational sessions and workshops to team outings and retreats.
 A plethora of research articles exist that emphasizes the benefits of a highly engaged workforce, productivity being the front-runner.
 A study by McLean & Company estimates that a disengaged employee costs your company approximately $3,400 for every $10,000 in annual salary!
 Despite active initiatives to boost employee engagement scores, if an employee chooses to leave your company, you are looking at revisiting the hiring and on-boarding process all over again.
 Not to mention the negative impact they have on your company’s intangible aspects such as team dynamics, culture, and morale.

 After a five-year research project, Jim Collins, in his book Good to Great found that great companies first got the right people on board and then figured what to do.
 Inspired by his book, the focus of this article does not lie in finding the right ways to retain people in your company; it lies in bringing and keeping the right people.